SNF-Root/VPD-ICPMS/README.md

 #### Step 1.2: Print and Install Parts For Wafer Holder

-There are seven 3D printed compoentns required for the wafer holder:
+There are four 3D printed compoentns required for the wafer holder:

-- 001_Wafer_Holder_Body_A
-- 002_Wafer_Holder_Body_B
-- 003_Wafer_Holder_Body_C
-- 004_Wafer_Holder_Body_D
+- 001_Wafer_Holder_Base
-- 005_Wafer_Holder_2_in_Chuck
+- 002_Wafer_Holder_2_inch_Chuck
-- 006_Wafer_Holder_4_in_Chuck
+- 003_Wafer_Holder_4_inch_Chuck
-- 007_Wafer_Holder_6_in_Chuck
+- 004_Wafer_Holder_6_inch_Chuck

 <details>
   <summary> Click here for a details about 3D printing orientation and settings
   <br></br>
   </summary>

-  TODO: Include pictures of recommended print orientation and print settings for the seven components
+  TODO: Include pictures of recommended print orientation and print settings for the  components.
+This should be a copy from the complete 3D print list above.

 </details>

-Wafer Holder Body A-D are four pieces that form the Wafer Holder Body.
-Puzzle-piece the components together together and place them on the print bed.
+Place 001_Wafer_Holder_Base on the print bed, alligning the the holes in each corner with the screws holes in the aluminum bed.
+The two cylindrical cavities should face the front of the printer.
 Slide the included bed-leveling screws through the four screw holes in each corner of the Wafer Holder Body, making sure it also goes through the metal print bed.
-At each corner, add a bed leveling spring onto the screw before twisting on a large bed leveling dial (included with the Ender).
-Twist on the bed leveling dial until there are a few phillips threads visible sticking out past the dial.
+Underneath each corner, slide a bed leveling spring onto the screw stick out.
+Then twist on a large bed leveling dial (included with the Ender).
+Tighten until there are a few phillips threads visible sticking out past the dial.
+Precise adjustmenet of the bed leveling dial will occur later.

-*Include image of the four 3D printed pieces on the print bed with screws through them.
+*Include image of the 3D printed base on the print bed with screws through them.
 Include side image of the dial on the phillips screw with spring in proper compression*

 Each chuck is designed to fit into the center cavity.
 For testing and calibration, install the 6 inch chuck.